nockschii/jobs-dock/README.md

 When installation is done, go into the kijufy-backend container via WSL2 with

-`docker exec -it vocal-vault-api bash`.
+`docker exec -it jobs-app bash`.
 There install dependencies with

 <!-- `docker exec -it kijufy-remixjs sh`. -->

 `composer install` or use

-`docker-compose exec -w /var/www/vocal-vault-api/ vocal-vault-api composer install`
+`docker-compose exec -w /var/www/jobs-app/ jobs-app composer install`

 you can also run other commands in your container without entering it